statlab/permute/doc/source/user/overview.rst

 .. rubric:: Footnotes

 .. [#f1] A sequence $X_1, X_2, X_3, \dots, X_n$ of random variables is
-   \emph{exchangeable} if their joint distribution is invariant to permutations of the indices; that is,
+   *exchangeable* if their joint distribution is invariant to permutations of the indices; that is,

    .. math::